Teemu Selänne

-Teemu Ilmari Selänne ([ˈteːmu ˈselænːe]; born July 3, 1970) is a Finnish former professional ice hockey winger.
-He began his professional career in 1989–90 with Jokerit of the SM-liiga and played 21 seasons in the National Hockey League (NHL) for the Winnipeg Jets, Anaheim Ducks, San Jose Sharks and Colorado Avalanche.
-Nicknamed "the Finnish Flash", Selänne is the highest scoring Finn in NHL history, and one of the highest overall; he retired in 2014 11th all-time with 684 goals and 15th with 1,457 points.
+Teemu Ilmari Selänne ([ˈteːmu ˈselænːe]; born July 3, 1970) is a Finnish former professional ice hockey player.
+Playing as a right winger, he began his professional career in 1989–90 with Jokerit of the SM-liiga and later played 21 seasons in the National Hockey League (NHL) for the Winnipeg Jets, Anaheim Ducks, San Jose Sharks, and Colorado Avalanche.
+Nicknamed "the Finnish Flash", Selänne is the highest-scoring Finn in NHL history, and one of the highest overall; he retired in 2014 11th all-time with 684 goals and 15th with 1,457 points.
 He holds numerous team scoring records for both the Winnipeg/Arizona franchise and the Anaheim Ducks.
 His jersey number 8 was retired by the Ducks in 2015.
-In 2017 Selänne was named one of the '100 Greatest NHL Players' in history.
+In 2017, Selänne was named one of the '100 Greatest NHL Players' in history.
 On June 26, 2017, Selänne was elected to the Hockey Hall of Fame as the second Finn after Jari Kurri.

-Selänne was a first-round selection of the Jets, tenth overall, at the 1988 NHL Entry Draft, but initially remained in Finland.
+Selänne was a first-round selection of the Jets, 10th overall, at the 1988 NHL entry draft, but initially remained in Finland.
 He led the SM-liiga in scoring as part of Jokerit's Kanada-malja winning team in 1991–92 before moving to North America.
-He broke into the NHL by scoring 76 goals and 132 points in the 1992–93.
+He broke into the NHL by recording 76 goals and 132 points in 1992–93.
 It remains the league record for most goals and points by a rookie and earned him the Calder Memorial Trophy as the top first-year player in the NHL.
 He has scored 50 goals in a season three times and topped 100 points on four occasions.
-He played in 10 NHL All-Star Games, was named to four post-season All-Star teams and won the inaugural Maurice "Rocket" Richard Trophy in 1998–99 as the league's leading goal scorer.
+He played in 10 NHL All-Star Games, was named to four postseason All-Star teams and won the inaugural Maurice "Rocket" Richard Trophy in 1998–99 as the league's leading goal scorer.
 He was named recipient of the Bill Masterton Memorial Trophy in 2005–06 for perseverance and dedication to the game and was a member of the Ducks' 2007 Stanley Cup championship team.

-Internationally, Selänne was a long-time member of the Finnish National Team.
+Internationally, Selänne was a long-time member of the Finland national team.
 He played in five World Championships, winning a silver and bronze medal, and in three Canada Cup/World Cup of Hockey tournaments.
 A six-time Olympian, Selänne helped Finland win three bronze medals and, in 2006, a silver medal.
-He is the all-time leader in scoring at the Olympic ice hockey tournament with 43 points.
+He is the all-time leader in scoring at the Olympic men's ice hockey tournament with 43 points.
 A national star in his native country, Selänne is the subject of a top-grossing biographical documentary in Finland.
+He was inducted into the IIHF Hall of Fame in 2017.